Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * fast and consistent in performance -> single-digit millisecond latency, low latency retrieval
     * integrated with IAM for security, auth, administration
     * low cost and autoscaling capabilities
+    * on demand backup capability
     * **Table Classes** - Standard / Infrequent Access (IA)
 * **Basic Building Blocks**
-    * tables - have primary keys, inifinite number of items, items have attributes, each item is max 400 KB
+    * **Tables** - have primary keys, inifinite number of items, items have attributes, each item is max 400 KB
+        * can copy tables into S3 from console
     * key/value
     * *Primary Key*
         * types of primary keys: